Meltdown Support Calgary

 • Some children do develop regulation skills naturally over time.
 But for children who have been struggling significantly for more than a few months - especially if it's affecting school or family life - waiting isn't usually the most helpful approach.
 Early intervention makes the work easier, not harder.
 And children who develop strong emotional regulation skills early carry that advantage throughout their lives.

 • Emotional dysregulation is one of the most common features of ADHD - but it's also associated with anxiety, sensory processing difficulties, autism, and trauma.
 If you suspect an underlying diagnosis may be contributing, a psychoeducational assessment can provide clarity.
-You can reach out to our office to see whether an assessment makes sense for your child and your family.
+Therapy and assessment can also run alongside each other.

 • Emotional regulation work takes time - it's building new neural pathways, not just learning a trick.
 Most children begin showing meaningful progress within 10–16 sessions, though children with more complex needs may benefit from longer support.
 We review progress regularly and adjust the plan as your child grows.

-• Many extended health plans cover sessions with a Registered Psychologist or Registered Play Therapist under "psychological services."
+• Many extended health plans cover sessions.
 We recommend checking your plan directly.
 We provide detailed receipts for reimbursement after every session.

 Have questions?